18+ Best Restaurants in San Pancho, Nayarit

 Spicy crab taco @ Ikan!

-Ikan is a brand new seafood bar that just opened up on Calle Asia.
+Ikan is a delicious seafood bar located on Calle Asia.
 The space is small and sits right on the street, but it is extremely cute with nicely decorated bar seating, street-side tables, and lighting!

-We were excited to try it since we heard such good reviews of their seafood dishes.
+We were excited to try because we had heard amazing reviews of their seafood dishes.
 When we walked up, a lady sitting at a nearby table urged us to eat there.

 I’m personally not a huge fan of seafood – beyond salmon, oysters, crab – I’m a total wuss.
 I don’t do grilled octopus.
-But apparently, they know how to do it and they do it well, so if you like seafood fusion, you’ll have to try this cute place out.
+But apparently, they know how to do it and they do it well, so if you like seafood, you’ll have to try this cute place out.

 Best time to go: Around lunchtime